Improved Guarantees for Offline Stochastic Matching via New Ordered Contention Resolution Schemes: Introduction

 To improve this worst case, we attach an ``attenuation factor'' $a(e)\in[0,1]$ to each edge $e$ such that the probability of an incoming safe edge $e$ being probed is scaled down by a factor of $a(e)$.
 We make $a(e)$ decreasing in $y_e$ and $p_e$, to dissuade the aforementioned edges $e''$ with large values of $y_{e''},p_{e''}$ from being probed and blocking edge $e'$.
 However, given an arbitrary function $a$ defining the attenuation factors, computing the new worst case could be difficult.
 Therefore, our approach is instead to derive properties on $a$ which cause the \emph{worst case to only involve edges $e$ with $a(e)=1$}.
 More specifically, we show that for functions $a$ defined by $a(e)=\tilde{a}(y_ep_e)$ for some univariate function $\tilde{a}$ with $\tilde{a}(0)=1$, it is possible to design the derivatives of $\tilde{a}$ so that in the worst case, edge $e'$ is only incident to edges $e''$ with $y_{e''}p_{e''}\approx0$ (which implies that $a(e'')\approx \tilde{a}(0)=1$).
+Our final bound is then derived via the same Poisson lower tail bound proven \citet{baveja2018improved} (namely \Cref{lem:poisson_lemma}), except that the worst case ratio has improved to 0.382.
+We note however that unlike the analysis of \citet{baveja2018improved}, the use of an attenuation function requires us to prove a non-trivial ``exchange argument'' in \Cref{lem:exchange_argument} of \Cref{sec:exchange_argument} when an endpoint of $e$ has patience $2$.
+The necessity of this computation was overlooked in the previous version of this paper, and so the analysis in this updated version is longer than before.
+We now make use of a related lemma and construction from \citet{derakhshan2026approximation}.

-Our final bound is then derived from the same expression as in \citet{baveja2018improved}, except the worst case ratio has improved to 0.382.
-The specific attenuation function we compute is inconsequential to this improved ratio---the key is showing the \emph{existence} of an attenuation function which \textit{eliminates} the previous worst case.
+We note that the specific attenuation function we compute is inconsequential to this improved ratio---the key is showing the \emph{existence} of an attenuation function which \textit{eliminates} the previous worst case.
 However, by deriving such necessary properties, we are able to see not only which attenuation functions work, but also which \emph{don't work} (suggesting alternative attenuation functions can't do better than ours).
 Further, having a \emph{family} of valid attenuation functions allows for a choice of different attenuation functions for different application domains while keeping the same approximation guarantee.